Munaxxe/Munaxxe/README.md

 - 👋 Hi, I’m @Munaxxe
 - 👀 I’m interested in Coding and Electronics
-- 🌱 I’m currently studying Electronics Engineering
+- 🌱 I studied Electronics Engineering with majors in Industrial Electronics
-- 💞️ I’m looking to collaborate on web design and electronics projects
+- 💞️ I’m always open to collaborate on Web design, AI and Electronics projects
-- 📫 How to reach me jojomunashe@gmail.com
+- 📫 How to reach me jojomunashe@gmail.com, WhatsApp: +263784600988
+-

 <!---
 munaxe/munaxe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.